IGNF/FLAIR-1/README.md

 #### :file_folder: flair

-The flair_patch module is used for training, inference and metrics calculation at the patch level.
+The flair module is used for training, inference and metrics calculation at the patch level.
 To use this pipeline :

 ```bash
 flair --conf=/my/conf/file.yaml